chaosmail/python-fs/README.md

 ### fs.exists(path)

-Reurns true if the *path* exists.
+Reurns True if the *path* exists.
 Returns False if *path* does not exist.

 ```python
 >>> fs.exists('test.txt')